franzbu/EnhancedSpaces.spoon/README.md

 <img src='https://github.com/franzbu/EnhancedSpaces.spoon/blob/main/doc/demo1.gif' />

-At the center of the window there is an erea (M) where you can also move the window by pressing the right mouse button.
+At the center of the window there is an area (M) where you can also move the window by pressing the right mouse button.

 <img src='https://github.com/franzbu/EnhancedSpaces.spoon/blob/main/doc/resizing.png' width='200'>

 #### Manual Resizing of Windows - Margin

 You can change the size of the area of the window where the vertical-only and horizontal-only resizing applies by adjusting the option `margin`.
 The standard value is 0.3, which corresponds to 30 percent.
-Changing it to 0 would result in deactivating this options, changing it to 1 would result in making resizing this way impossible.
+Changing it to 0 would result in deactivating this option, changing it to 1 would result in making resizing this way impossible.

 ```lua
   -- adjust the size of the area with vertical-only and horizontal-only resizing: